spgennard/vscode_cobol/README.md

 Currently I have only one is active experimental feature and this is "hover" support for known APIs.

-This currently includes most of the *Micro Focus COBOL Library API* (CBL_) and a subset of ILE date apis.
+This currently includes most of the *Micro Focus COBOL Library API* (CBL_) and a subset of ILE date APIs.

 This can be activated by setting the flag coboleditor.experimental_features in the settings panel.